VilleSalonen/laputin/README.md

 backups!
 Laputin doesn't delete any of your files but I'd hate to be part of destroying your files.
 So please, be safe!

-When you're creating a new Laputin collection, you have to some chores before getting on with the tagging.
+When you're creating a new Laputin collection, just start laputin and give it a path to your library:

-Create .laputin.json configuration file in the collection directory.
-With this you can specify what software is used to open your files.
-Currently there are VLC and Quick Look (Mac software) integrations available.

-An example of .laputin.json:

-    { "fileOpener": "QuickLook" }

-To create a new Laputin database:

-    sqlite3 /some/path/.laputin.db

-And execute following SQL statements:

-    CREATE TABLE tags (id INTEGER PRIMARY KEY autoincrement, name TEXT UNIQUE);
-    CREATE TABLE tags_files (id INTEGER, hash TEXT, PRIMARY KEY (id, hash));
-    CREATE TABLE files (hash TEXT UNIQUE, path TEXT UNIQUE, active INTEGER);
+    node server.js C:\Users\coolbro\Documents\Videos\

 If you start Laputin without any arguments, it will default to the current working directory and assume it is the directory you want to organize.
-You can also pass a path as an argument.

-Then just point your browser to http://localhost:4242 and get on tagging!

 Tips & Tricks